namnguyen7694/auto-suggestion/README.md

-## GUIDE:
+# DEMO:
+Open index.html file in root folder to run demo.

+# FEATURES:
+- [x] Dynamic block suggestion order & block category name
+- [x] Turn on/off the display of each block with the checkbox
+- [x] Support Product card display (with category name "products")
+- [x] Support remote data source (following our sample structure below)
+- [x] Responsive

+# GUIDE TO USE IN YOUR SEARCH BOX:

-# In your html file with Search box input which you want to apply suggestion:
+## In your html file with Search box input which you want to apply suggestion:

 1. Require **jQuery, jQuery-ui** (and Axios when you use axios to fetch your api) CDN as below:

 _Example_:
 ```
 <script src="https://code.jquery.com/jquery-1.12.4.js"></script>